Geize/BactGenome/README.md

 SPAdes is still the best assembler for bacterial genome assembly (considering that you are using PE).
 That's why you won't find any another assembler as a second option.
 However, if you still want try with another assembler, it is very easy to add a new rule or replace the current one in the workflow (but, you'll be in charge to do it 😄).

-QUAST - Gives an idea about how good your assembly is.
+QUAST - Give an idea about how good your assembly is.
 But, QUAST was not set up for comparing genome assemblies.
 I guess you can easily have a better comparison going directly to the NCBI genome.

-GUNC - This is a new tools for detecting and quantifying chimerism.
+GUNC - This is a new tool for detecting and quantifying chimerism.
 In my opinion, it is better than CheckM.

 **All the best for us.**